pashakhomchenko/mpc/README.md

-# Personal website
+# AKAI MPC2000XL

-This is a Next.js + Tailwind CSS personal website project
+This is a Next.js + Tailwind CSS sampler (and retired personal website)

 ## Getting Started